-Posting real estate videos on your website and social media channels can help you in many ways:
+Posting real estate videos on your website and social media channels can help your agency in many ways.
+For example:

-- Listing videos can help you generate buyer leads
+- Listing videos can help generate buyer leads

 - Neighborhood tour videos can position you as a local expert